Moréac

 Moréac (Mourieg) is a commune in the Morbihan department of Brittany in north-western France.
-Inhabitants of Moréac are called in French Moréacois.

 Geography

 The Ruisseau de Kerropert forms part of the commune's eastern border, then flows into the Ével, which forms its northern border.

+Population

+Inhabitants of Moréac are called in French Moréacois.

 Breton language

 In 2008, there was 22,12% of the children attended the bilingual schools in primary education.